lamthanhphuc/AWS-workshop/content/5-Workshop/5.1-Workshop-overview/_index.md

 Serverless components such as Lambda, DynamoDB, API Gateway, Amplify, ROUTE53, CloudFront, WAF help the system automatically scale, optimize costs, maintain high reliability and security.

 + Users operate through the web interface (React/Amplify), interact with dashboards, assignments, and scoreboards.
-+ API backend (REST & GraphQL) ensures access to student data, personalized access.
++ API backend (REST) ensures access to student data, personalized access.

 + No need to manage traditional servers, the entire deployment and operation process – from storage, processing, to CI/CD – is integrated and automated through AWS services.